ElCuffigno/manager-tools/coaching-model.md

 Highly effective managers aren't looking to minimize time with directs.
 They demand top performance and reward it.

 To improve performance of teams, coaching is the most effective way.

+Coaching has a negative connotation...
+I don't really have any preconceptions on this so I'm not sure why they're belaboring this.

+Need to be clear this is to help develop everyone.

+##  Part 2